What to Do When Your Business Internet Goes Down

 What if the hardware itself has failed?
 If your ISP technician confirms your signal is intact but the modem won't establish a connection, a hardware replacement may be required.
 Your ISP can typically ship a replacement next-day or schedule a same-day truck roll.
 If you own your modem, keep the model number accessible — replacements are available at most electronics retailers or overnight via Amazon.

-Keeping Your Team Productive During an Outage
+How Can Your Team Keep Working During an Outage?

 Most offices can maintain a functional working environment during an ISP outage using the tools already on hand.